 |Lidia-influenced bull and usual Heck cattle at Pöppelsche|

 The ABU interestingly has pure Koniks as much as Przewalski x Konik crosses, and one pure Przewalski mare.
 I think that these crosses might represent the phenotype that most European Tarpans displayed: bay dun colour, mealy mouth, short but falling mane.
 Of course these crosses do not have the purpose to get Konik genes into the Przewalski population, but other way round, and I think this is good (actually, Koniks even might have Przewalski influence already).
-The 75% Konik and 25% Przewalski horse looks very interesting because it has the typical reddish bay dun colour of Przewalskis, but no pangare and mealy mouth anymore.
+The 75% Konik and 25% Przewalski horse looks very interesting because it has the typical reddish bay dun colour of Przewalskis, but no pangare and mealy mouth.
 Life in a wild-living horse herd is tough, there are constantly fights between the stallions.
 The dominant Konik stallion killed its father, and wild Przewalski horses in Mongolia are known to be even more aggressive.

 |75% Konik 25% Przewalski + Konik x Przewalski|

 To put it in a nutshell, I really like the Taurus cattle from Lippeaue.
 Their behaviour appears natural to me, it is neither overly aggressive nor sluggish or tame, and their surviving capacity probably is the same as in usual Heck cattle.
 They are very elegant animals.
 The phenotype of some of the individuals, as you see on the photos above, resembles the Aurochs to a large extent already.
 Surely the right colour and the right horn shape/dimensions have yet to be stabilized, and (although the size is good and much better than in Heck cattle already) the animals could be bigger on average.
-With good selection, a very, very aurochs-like animal can be established, but it will take its time because inheritance is very coincidental in heterozygous crossbreeds.
+With good selection, a very, very aurochs-like population can be established, but it will take its time because inheritance is very coincidental in heterozygous crossbreeds.
 Two very good individuals might produce disappointing offspring and vice versa.
 The breeders from the ABU are aware of that, therefore it is complicated to find out which individuals should be selected out.
-Is a cow with good horns but the wrong colour less good than a cow with bad horns and the right colour?
+Is a cow with good horns but the wrong colour less good than a cow with bad horns but the right colour?
 Are long snouts and legs more important than large and well-shaped horns?
 An individual that does not look that good might produce good offspring combined with the right partner … that sort of stuff.
-With more breeding locations and cooperation between the breeders the progress can be speeded up, and not to forget that nature itself would shape the cattle how it is best if released in a large natural area.
+With more breeding locations and cooperation between the breeders the progress can be speeded up, and not to forget that nature itself would shape the cattle the way it is best if released in a large natural area where they can live more independently.